micro-FPGA/GOLC/Creative/AiBook/README.md

-AiBook is a new term for an book written by AI.
+AiBook is a new term for a book written by AI.

 So this is the GOLC category for AI-written books.